SHINE in Computing

-Pupils will succeed through gaining skills that will support their education and beyond in the 21st Century.
+Pupils will succeed through gaining skills in computational thinking, digital literacy and digital creativity, that will support their education within the whole curriculum and beyond in the 21st Century, for a changing world.

-Pupils will be inspired by technology to imagine, plan, create and share, which will support their lifelong learning.
+Pupils will be inspired by a range of immersive technology to imagine, plan, create and share, which will support their lifelong learning journey and adapt to a fast-changing digital world.
+Skills are developed throughout their learning that can be applied throughout the curriculum as well as within extra-curricular activities.

-Pupils will be treated as individuals with their own skillsets and learning styles that will be encouraged to thrive through their learning.
+Pupils will be treated as individuals with their own skillsets and learning styles that will be encouraged to thrive through their learning to ensure they have digital readiness to understand the principles of computer science so that learners can understand how digital systems work, use information technology and develop digital literacy.

 At Bantock School we believe that computing should permeate the curriculum, allowing our children to learn how they want, when they want and where they want.
 We believe that computing should be a ‘tool’ for learning, which children can make use of when they decide, throughout the curriculum.
 This will then give further purpose to the learning.